eparsonnet93/ekpmeasure/docs/source/start.rst

 	)
 	dset = Dataset(path, meta_data)

-to assist in generating such meta data you may wish to use :func:`load_Dataset <ekpmeasure.analysis.load.load_Dataset>` method which searches a folder for you and allows you to automatically create meta data.
+to assist in generating such meta data you may wish to use :func:`load_Dataset <ekpy.analysis.load.load_Dataset>` method which searches a folder for you and allows you to automatically create meta data.
 Once a Dataset is created, you can retrieve the data easily:

 .. code-block:: python

 	dset.get_data()

-This returns a :func:`Data <ekpmeasure.analysis.core.Data>` class.
+This returns a :func:`Data <ekpy.analysis.core.Data>` class.
 As a brief example of how to use the Dataset class, consider one the problems stated above of wanting to compare all data that corresponds to 10V as the first parameter and 1mv as the second parameter with the second parameter.
 This is done in a straightforward way using Datasets.

 .. code-block:: python

-	>>> from ekpmeasure import analysis
+	>>> from ekpy import analysis

 	>>> path1 = './data/folder1/'
 	>>> path2 = './data/folder2/'